Frequently Asked Questions about Annie Oakley

 She eventually ran away from the "wolves", walking to a train depot, but didn't have enough money for a ticket.
 A kindly man listened to her story, bought her food, and then bought her train ticket.

-Her mother was away, so Annie went to a friend of her mother's named Shaw.
-The Shaws took her in, cared for her while her mother worked, until the "He-Wolf" showed up at Annie's school one day.
+Her mother was away so Annie went to a friend of her mother's named Shaw.
+The Shaws took her in and cared for her while her mother worked, until the "He-Wolf" showed up at Annie's school one day.
 With the help of six-foot-two Frank Edington, the "He-Wolf" was turned away and did not return.

 How did Annie meet Frank Butler?

 In 1875 Annie visited her married sister, Lydia Stein, who lived near Cincinnati.
 Hotelkeeper Jack Frost, who knew Annie's reputation as a shooter, arranged a match with a professional exhibition shooter named Frank Butler.
 The match was run according to the regular rules of trap shooting.
-Frank shot twenty-four out of twenty-five birds.
-Annie won, killing all twenty-five of her birds.
+Frank shot 24 out of 25 birds.
+Annie won, killing all 25 of her birds.

 Frank and Annie were married.
 That is certain.
 When and where they were married is less clear.
 It seems most likely that they wed in Cincinnati in 1876 when Annie was 16.
 However, a marriage license survives that shows them being married in Ontario in 1882.
 Perhaps Frank had discovered that his divorce from his first wife, Elizabeth, had not been final in 1876.
 Perhaps the second license was an effort to support the show-business fiction that Annie was six years younger than she really was.